aws/codecatalyst-blueprints/packages/blueprints/gen-ai-chatbot/static-assets/docs/LOCAL_DEVELOPMENT.md

 In this sample, you can locally modify and launch the frontend using AWS resources (`API Gateway`, `Cognito`, etc.) that have been deployed with `cdk deploy`.

-1. Refer to [Deploy using CDK](../README.md#deploy-using-cdk) for deploying on the AWS environment.
+1. Copy the `frontend/.env.template` and save it as `frontend/.env.local`.
-2. Copy the `frontend/.env.template` and save it as `frontend/.env.local`.
+2. Fill in the contents of `.env.local` based on the output results of `cdk deploy` (such as `BedrockChatStack.AuthUserPoolClientIdXXXXX`).
-3. Fill in the contents of `.env.local` based on the output results of `cdk deploy` (such as `BedrockChatStack.AuthUserPoolClientIdXXXXX`).
+   - Or check CodeCatalyst Workflow CDKDeployAction step and search the Logs tab.
-4. Execute the following command:
+3. Execute the following command:

 ```zsh
 cd frontend && npm ci && npm run dev